 Marriott Bonvoy Premier Spending Strategy

 Traditionally, this is my most heavily used credit card of them all.
+Why?
+The EQN earnings have helped me to attain my annual statuses PLUS helped me get to Lifetime Platinum Elite.
 However, since I won’t be going for Titanium again this year, I have very little incentive to use the card at all.
 In fact, I’ll likely only use it at Marriott properties.
 That’s it.

 Alaska Airlines Visa Signature Spending Strategy